watchmaker-genomics/TVC/README.md

-# Taps Variant Caller (TVC)
+# Taps+ Variant Caller (TVC)

-**TVC** is a germline variant caller purpose-built for **TAPS (TET-assisted pyridine borane sequencing)** data.
+**TVC** is a germline variant caller purpose-built for **TAPS+ (TET-assisted pyridine borane sequencing)** data.
 It is **CpG-aware**, **read-oriented**, and designed to factor out subtle methylation-induced patterns in order to avoid overcalling noise.

 ---

+## Installation

+You can obtain prebuilt binaries or container images from our official distribution channels:

+## Option 1: Download Binaries
+Precompiled binaries for macOS, Linux are available under the [**Releases**](https://github.com/watchmaker-genomics/TVC/releases) section of this repository.

+## Option 2: Pull from Amazon ECR Public

+The tool is also available as an amd64-only container image on Amazon ECR.

+### Pull the latest image
+docker pull public.ecr.aws/e5r9o8m6/watchmakergenomics/tvc:latest

+### Run directly
+docker run --rm public.ecr.aws/e5r9o8m6/watchmakergenomics/tvc:latest -h

 ## Overview

 TVC performs variant calling while accounting for **CpG context** — both in the reference genome and in the observed read data.
 The algorithm models general noise using a **binomial distribution**, then estimates the most likely genotype (homozygous reference, heterozygous, or homozygous alternate) given observed allele counts and error rate parameters.
-This is inspired by the algorithm used in [Rastair](https://bitbucket.org/bsblabludwig/rastair/src/master/) .
+This is inspired by the algorithm for determining genotypes in CpG that is used in [Rastair](https://bitbucket.org/bsblabludwig/rastair/src/master/) .

 ---